rafmardev/project-brief-ai-assistant/app/README.md

 https://localhost:8000/docs

-For test purposes, you can use these examples
+For test purposes, you can use these examples or execute bashes scripts in app folder:

 curl -X POST "http://localhost:8000/brief" \
   -H "Content-Type: multipart/form-data" \